 Prerequisite courses must be completed before starting the program.

-- All prerequisite courses cannot be more than 10 years old at the time of application (the exception is the general psychology, math, and speech/communications)
+- All prerequisite courses cannot be more than 10 years old at the time of application (the exception is general psychology, math, and speech/communications).

 - All prerequisite courses must meet our minimum unit requirement on the semester system.
 Courses taken on any other system, including the quarter system, must be converted to semester units.

-- Complete the prerequisite template and upload it with your online application: Prerequisites Table
+- Complete the prerequisites table and upload it with your online application.

 - Program outcomes data are available upon request.